anvetsu/reo/docs/tut.md

 ```

 The `fold-times` operator is an extension to the basic `fold` operator (`@`).
-This operator starts with an initial list and extends it with the result of passing that to a function.
+This operator starts with an initial sequence and extends it with the result of passing that to a function.
-The function gets the extended list for each call.
+The function gets the extended sequence for each call.

 ### Partials